 Farmer George Plants a Nation

-Upon completion of this lesson, students will be able to describe the relationships between events and ideas in historical informational texts, explain how the author uses evidence to support information in nonfiction text.
-Students will also gain an understanding of composting and it’s many benefits.
+Purpose: Students will describe the relationships between events and ideas in historical informational texts, explain how the author uses evidence to support information in non-fiction text and gain an understanding of the benefits of composting.

 PB and J Hooray

 Purpose: Students will complete a sequencing activity to help identify where the ingredients from common foods come from with a special emphasis on wheat, a major Nebraska crop.